 ‘The LSN fact sheets were extremely useful when I was first diagnosed – well written and informative.’
 LSN Member 2016

 The sort of exercise or movement that you can do will depend on your age, general fitness, mobility, and other medical conditions.
 Talk to your doctor or practice nurse about what would be safe for you.
-To have the best result on your swelling, movements have a more effective pumping effect when they are done slowly and smoothly.
+To have the best result on your swelling, movements have a better pumping effect when they are done slowly and smoothly.
 Deep breathing also stimulates and improves fluid flow through the veins and lymph vessels.
 ANY movement will help even if you are only able to start with a little.

 - Only carry out exercises/movements that are within your level of endurance – it is always better to start slowly and build up.